EricGebhart/flickr-fetcher/README.md

 be a component system configuration with a CLI, and new systems with similar needs could use these components as needed.

-_I am currently questioning where the original image file should be fetched._
+_I had questions as to where the original image file should be fetched._

  * Fetcher - Sort of makes sense. it can send all the initial data to the database then put the work on the queue.
  * Database - also makes some sense, if given a new metadata record, go fetch the image and save it.
- * Worker   - again, when a worker gets a job, if _:original_ is not in the sizes, fetch it, if it is available, get it from the database then continue with creating the other sizes, wrap it all up with a save to the database.
+ * Worker   - again, when a worker gets a job, if _:original_ is not in the sizes, fetch it, if it is available, get it from the database then continue with creating the other sizes, wrap it all up with a save to the database. *I think this is the winner*

  If in the database or the worker, resize threads will have to wait on the arrival of the original.
-If the fetcher does it, the original should be there by the time the worker needs it.
+If the fetcher does it, the original should be there by the time the worker needs it. _ok.
+I still like the worker the best.
+It's a good fit of functionality._

  It feels like more consistent behavior to have it in the worker, since what it is doing is creating new images. _:original_ is just a special case that all others depend on.

  This makes the fetcher and the database much simpler both in function and in testing.
  The fetcher actually becomes simpler because it doesn't need to talk to the database at all.
 Only the queue.
 The complexity of the worker is not overly different nor is testing.

 ### Fetcher

- The job of the fetcher is to get the list of recent image metadata from the flickr feed and convert to clojure data which consists of a list of image metadata records, update them with the desired _resizes_ which may have been passed in by the server.
+ The job of the fetcher is to get the list of recent image metadata from the flickr feed and convert to clojure data which consists of a list of image metadata records, update them with any desired _resizes_ which may have been passed in a request from the server.

  If a count is given limit the retrieval to that count.
  The default, like the flickr api should be 100 with a maximum of 500.